Energinet-DataHub/energy-origin/doc/architecture/domains/authorization/features/accept-terms.md

 ## Overview

 The Terms Acceptance API allows organizations to accept the latest terms and conditions.
-When an organization accepts the terms, the Authorization database is updated, and an integration event is published, to RabbitMQ, using MassTransit's transactional outbox pattern.
+When an organization accepts the terms, the Authorization database is updated, and an integration event is published to RabbitMQ, using MassTransit's transactional outbox pattern.

 ## Accept terms flow: